Financial Samurai

 Disabled Children Under 18 Years Old

 Social Security makes payment under the SSI program to disabled children under 18 whose families have little income and resources.
-SSI payments are based on need rather than prior work and may be paid to children regardless whether a parent is retired, disabled or has died.
+SSI payments are based on need rather than prior work.
+They may be paid to children regardless whether a parent is retired, disabled or has died.
 These benefits also continue as long as the child is disabled and has little income or resources.

 A child under 18 is considered disabled if his or her physical or mental condition is so severe that it results in marked and severe functional limitations.
-The condition must last or be expected to last at least 12 months or be expected to result in the child’s death.
+The condition must last or be expected to last at least 12 months.
+Or it must be expected to result in the child's death.
 And of course, the child must not be working at a job that we consider to be substantial work.

 Disabled Children 18 Years Or Older